intel/dffml/docs/arch/alice/discussion/0036/reply_0067.md

   - Each node in the an Open Architecture graph is a manifest
   - The top level document aka Alice aka the Open Architecture itself is a manifest
 - TODO
-  - [ ] Publish Open Architecture as PR so others can review
   - [x] Initial Threat Dragon Source
     - 7969de3a0dc84ba1ddaef605744072e1cdaecb9f
   - [x] Add manifest metadata to Threat Dragon Source Records via `extra`